tinacms/tinacms-site/content/blog/add-and-delete-files.md

       name: 'title',
       component: 'text',
       label: 'Title',
-      description: 'The title of your new post.',
+      description: 'The title of your new post',
       required: true
     },
     {